 Other April gardening activities include removing last year’s perennial stems, trim butterfly bush, caryopteris and Russian sage back to 6-8 inches and remove any winter mulch from perennials and roses.
 Ornamental grasses should be cut down before new growth emerges.

 The traditional lilac, Syringa vulgaris, is known for its wonderfully fragrant flowers.
 A lovely bouquet will easily fill a room with fragrance.
 Unfortunately that’s their only real ornamental attribute.
 They tend to look gangly and unkempt most of the year.
 Throw in a little powdery mildew on the leaves and lilac shrubs leave much to be desired.
 It’s probably best to tuck a few traditional lilacs into a shrub border or grouping in the landscape.
-They are definitely not good foundation plants.
+They are most definitely not good foundation plants for around your home!

 The recent estimate is that there are 2000 cultivars of common lilac.
 Most are in the pink, purple, blue or white range of flower colors with a few creamy yellows.
 There are a few listed as powdery mildew resistant such as ‘Charles Joly’ (magenta), ‘Madame Lemoine’ (pure white), ‘President Lincoln’ (true blue), ‘Primrose’ (creamy yellow) and ‘Sensation’ (purple and white bicolor).